dn0418/Python-Image-Morpher/README.md

 ## Usage:
 - Run MorphingApp.py either through the terminal or using an IDE
-- Use the graphical interface to select your two images to morph
+- Use the graphical interface to select the two images you want to morph together
-- Click on points of interest in your images to create correspondences
+- Alternate clicking on related points of interest in your images to create correspondences
-- When satisfied, click on blend and observe the result!
+- When satisfied, click the blend button to observe the result!

+A more detailed Help guide is included within PIM's GUI, if needed.

 <p align="center">
   <img src="https://i.imgur.com/j7JStm4.gif"><br>